-The foundation periodically publishes reports and perspective pieces that aggregate knowledge, best practices, and case studies from across the country and with a NY lens.
+We aggregate knowledge, best practices, and case studies from across the country and with a NY lens.
 We believe that implementation of the federal Family First Prevention Services Act will require large-scale practice and policy changes for providers, counties and the state.
 More resources and tools from a variety of sources are forthcoming throughout the year.

 This guide gives counties ideas for how to spend their transition funds to meet their goals to reduce residential placements and increase kinship care.